Corona Uber Accident Lawyers

 - Periods 2 & 3 — Period 2 begins when the driver accepts a trip request.
 Period 3 starts when the passenger enters the vehicle.
 Coverage includes:

-- Contingent collision and comprehensive coverage, available only if the driver has their own collision coverage.
+- Contingent collision and comprehensive coverage are available only if the driver has their own collision coverage.

 If you’re unsure what coverage applies to your situation, our Uber accident attorneys in Corona can review the trip details and explain your insurance options.